 scope.text

-The instance of Blotter.Text
+The instance of Blotter.Text for the scope.

 playing